HIFI-ELEMENTS is a three-year research and innovation action involving 16 European partners.

 |Coordinator||FEV Europe GmbH|

-RWTH Aachen University, Ricardo UK Limited, Fundacion TECNALIA Research & Innovation, Fundacion Cidetec, IVECO S.p.A., DENSO AUTOMOTIVE Deutschland GmbH, Tofas Turk Otomobil Fabrikasi Anonim Sirketi, IDIADA Automotive Technology SA, Nederlandse Organisatie voor Toegepast Natuurweten, Mondragon Goi Eskola Politeknikoa Jose Maria Arizmen, dSPACE Digital Signal Processing and Control Engineering GmbH, Vrije Universiteit Brussel, Engineering Center Steyr GmbH & Co KG, YASA Motors Limited, Ford-Werke GmbH
+FEV S.A., RWTH Aachen University, Ricardo UK Limited, Ricardo Prague s.r.o., Fundacion TECNALIA Research & Innovation, Fundacion Cidetec, IVECO S.p.A., Altra S.p.A., DENSO AUTOMOTIVE Deutschland GmbH, Tofas Turk Otomobil Fabrikasi Anonim Sirketi, IDIADA Automotive Technology SA, Nederlandse Organisatie voor Toegepast Natuurweten, Mondragon Goi Eskola Politeknikoa Jose Maria Arizmen, dSPACE Digital Signal Processing and Control Engineering GmbH, Vrije Universiteit Brussel, Engineering Center Steyr GmbH & Co KG, YASA Motors Limited, Ford-Werke GmbH

 This project has received funding from the European Union’s Horizon 2020 Programme for research, technological development and demonstration under Grant Agreement no. 769935.